One of the most common infant ailments that a parent must deal with is baby gas issues. Gas in a newborn baby is most often the result of an immature

 food.
 As always, it is important to check with your pediatrician before

-giving your baby any kind of medicine or supplement.
+giving your baby any medicine or supplement.

 There are also alternative ways to provide infant gas relief, if